Oak Flat (Arizona): Proposed mine

 President Biden issued the Memorandum on Tribal Consultation and Strengthening Nation-to-Nation Relationships in January 2021.
 The final environmental impact statement was withdrawn by the United States Forest Service in March.
 Citing the memorandum, the Forest Service said they need more time to fully understand concerns raised by the tribes.
 On March 18 that year, Representative Raúl Grijalva reintroduced the Save Oak Flat Act for the fourth time, which would repeal the mandate to transfer the land transfer of Oak Flat to Resolution Copper.

+On February 19, 2021, the Apache Stronghold, a pressure group of Arizona Apaches opposed to the mine, began a lawsuit to prevent the mine's construction.

+On May 27, 2025, the U.S. Supreme Court rejected an appeal by Apache Stronghold and left in place a lower court decision allowing the transfer of the Tonto National Forest land of Oak Flat to Resolution Copper.